Frequently Asked Questions (FAQs)

 No. Depending upon your specific Honors program, you may have some extra requirements, but Honors provides opportunities rather than constraints.
 Honors courses punctuate your course work—they do not dominate it.
 Honors College students frequently complete a major and a minor, or double major, and participate in research, study abroad and internships.

 All students invited to join the Honors College will be placed into one of our eight living-learning programs.
 Students may select a specialized program with a specific topic or one that is more interdisciplinary.
-Living-learning programs range from two-year programs like the multidisciplinary University Honors (UH), Interdisciplinary Business Honors (IBH) and Honors Global Communities (HGC) to the more focused Design Cultures & Creativity (DCC), Honors Humanities (HH), Advanced Cybersecurity Experience for Students (ACES) and Integrated Life Sciences (ILS), to the multidisciplinary four-year research program, Gemstone (GEMS).
+Living-learning programs range from two-year programs like the multidisciplinary University Honors (UH), Interdisciplinary Business Honors (IBH) and Honors Global Challenges and Solutions (HGLO) to the more focused Design Cultures & Creativity (DCC), Honors Humanities (HH), Advanced Cybersecurity Experience for Students (ACES) and Integrated Life Sciences (ILS), to the multidisciplinary four-year research program, Gemstone (GEMS).
 Programs are not connected to majors.
 They are designed to allow you to explore your varied intellectual interests.

 Learn more about our living-learning programs.